This study presents the writers' personal interpretation and may change after additional study.

 The souls of those in Christ grow into the likeness and nature of God, their Father - love, faithful, merciful, truthful and peaceful.
 The souls of the dead in Christ are in Heaven with Christ while the souls of the living in Christ are still in their body.
 Both are waiting the return of Christ and the 2nd Coming.

 The souls of those not in Christ are developing into the likeness of the Devil, their father - liars, murders, rebellious, God haters, lovers of self and the sexually immoral.
-Their souls remain in the torment side of Hades or in their living bodies awaiting the 2nd Coming of Christ and Judgment.
+Their souls remain in the torment side of Hades awaiting the 2nd Coming of Christ and Judgment.

 The physical body and man's soul are not the same.
 The souls of the righteous dead whether in the grave, buried at sea or cremated went to Paradise (in Hades until Christ's ascension and now in Heaven).
 Whereas, the soul of the wicked go to Torment in Hades awaiting Judgment.

 The Bible is silent regarding to what happens to man's spirit at Christ's 2nd Coming and the Judgment.